Mission Control Jobs: Solid Queue Ops Setup

 Configuration Reference

 Tune internal_query_count_limit first - it prevents slow dashboard loads on large job tables by capping count queries.
-Here are all the Mission Control settings worth configuring for production:
+Here are all the Mission Control settings worth configuring for busy queues:

 # config/initializers/mission_control.rb